josemiserra/navigation_drlnd/Report.md

 ## About The Project

- In this project an agent in trained to collect bananas in a 3D world.
+ In this project an agent is trained to collect bananas in a 3D world.
 The bananas are dispersed over a long plane and falling from the sky.
 Once they fall they become static in their position.
   To see details about the states, actions and rewards, have a look at the README.

  The main idea is to use the DQN algorithm to train the agent (1), originally used by the DeepMind group to train Atari games.